An Introduction to String Diagrams for Computer Scientists: Semantics

+Furthermore, like relations, we can interpret string diagrams for hypergraph categories in the SMC of spans.
+There are many possible choices of where to map the Frobenius monoid $\Bcomultn{v}, \Bcounitn{v}$, $\Bunitn{v}, \Bmultn{v}$ for a given generating object $v$ of a given signature.
+However, there is one evident choice, dictated by the presence of finite products:

-where $\Delta$ is the usual diagonal, defined by $\Delta_X(x) = (x,x)$, and $!_X$ the unique map $X\to 1$.
-The proof that these satisfy the appropriate axioms can be computer much like for relations, with the added complexity that one has to keep track of the witnesses in each apex.
+Here $\Delta$ is the usual diagonal map, defined by $\Delta(x) = (x,x)$, and $!$ is the unique map $\sem{v}\to 1$.
+The proof that these satisfy the axioms of commutative Frobenius monoids can be computed much like for relations, with the added complexity that one has to keep track of the witnesses in each apex.

-Notice that if we forget the apex of each of these, and only keep track of the pairs that they relate, the resulting relations are exactly those that give $\Rel$ its hypergraph structure, \emph{cf.}~\eqref{eq:rel-hypergraph}.
-This is a general fact about spans and relations.
+Notice that if we forget the apex of each of these, and only keep track of the pairs that they relate, the resulting relations are exactly those that give $\Rel$ its hypergraph structure, in~\eqref{eq:rel-hypergraph}.
+This stems from a more general fact about spans and relations.
 If spans (of sets or any category with categorical products) of type $X\to Y$ can be seen as maps $A\to X\times Y$, relations are precisely \emph{injective} (or monomorphic, in the general categorical setting) spans.
-One can always obtain a relation from a span $A\to X\times Y$ by first factorising the map into a surjective map (epimorphism) followed by an injective (monomorphism) one, and keeping only the latter. \end{example}
+One can always obtain a relation from a span $A\to X\times Y$ by first factorising the map into a surjective map (epimorphism) followed by an injective (monomorphism) one, and keeping only the latter.
+The interested reader will find the construction of $\Rel$ from $\Span{\Set}$ explained in more detail in~\cite{Gadducci1998,Zanasi16}. \end{example}

+\begin{example}[Spans,+] As for functions and relations, spans can also be made into a symmetric monoidal category with the \emph{disjoint sum} as monoidal product.
+On objects, it is defined in the same way, and on spans, it is given by taking the disjoint sum of each pair of legs of the two spans.